pdennis/Audiobook-Conversion-Kit/readme.md

 - A temporary `.partial` file is created during processing and automatically removed upon completion

 ### Audiobook
-- The audio will be saved to a new file with '_audiobook.mp3' appended to the original filename
+- The audio will be saved to a new file with '_audiobook.wav' appended to the original filename
-- Example: `book.txt` → `book_audiobook.mp3`
+- Example: `book.txt` → `book_audiobook.wav`
 - Temporary audio chunks are created during processing and automatically removed upon completion

 ## Error Handling